Olivier-Boudeville/Ceylan-LEEC/README.md

 ## Escript

 **bin/eletsencrypt** escript allows certificates management without any lines of Erlang.
-Configuration is defined in etc/eletsencrypt.yml
+Configuration is defined in etc/eletsencrypt.yml.
+To be run only from the root of the repository (i.e. as bin/eletsencrypt).

 Options:
  * **-h|--help**: show help